canonical/open-documentation-academy/multipass/macOS.md

 ubuntu@primary:~$
 ```

-Let's test it out!
-As we just learned, the previous step automatically mounted our $HOME directory in the instance.
-Let's use this to share data with our instance.
-More concretely, let’s create a new folder in our $HOME directory called Multipass_Files:
+Let’s test it out.
+As you've just learnt, the previous step automatically mounted your `$HOME` directory in the instance.
+Use this to share data with your instance.
+More concretely, create a new folder called `Multipass_Files` in your `$HOME` directory.

 **![|720x329](https://assets.ubuntu.com/v1/5867fb49-mp-macos-4.png)**

-As you can see, I've added a readme file in this shared folder.
-Let's check for the folder and read the file from our new instance:
+As you can see, a readme file has been added in this shared folder.
+Check for the folder and read the file from your new instance:

 ```plain
 ubuntu@primary:~$ cd ./Home/Multipass_Files/